Psalm 18: Giving Thanks to the Lord for Your Past, Present & Future

 - You cried and He heard your voice from His temple

-- He rode on a cherub, and flew swiftly on the wings of the wind to get you
+- He rode to get you on a cherub, and flew swiftly on the wings of the wind

 - He sent from above and He took you out of trouble